pikvm/pikvm/pages/Community_FAQ.md

   - Look for HDMI splitters - although there have been reports that these are not stable
     - Please use the search function in Discord, some users have had sucess in getting this to work but your mileage may vary
   - The better solution is to capture the stream in a dir and then use VLC to stream to that capture on another computer.
 This will result in fps loss.
+  - A community member has had success with the following: https://www.amazon.com/gp/product/B08DQWLXF1

 ### Wouldn't it be good to have different hostnames for your multitude of pi-kvms?
 Yes!
 And it's easy to do!
 Using a SSH session or the web terminal: